 The inner bitch surfaces when you have to make a decision.
 No decision is too small or too large for the inner bitch to botch up, so you have to let the inner guide have her say too.
 To get in touch with your inner guide, you have to ask yourself the following questions:

-• What is it that motivates me?
+- What is it that motivates me?
 Is it a positive emotion, or a negative emotion?
-Is it one of my weaknesses or a strength that is motivating me?
+Is it one of my weaknesses or is it one of my strengths that is motivating me?

 When your intentions are clear, you are less likely to let the inner bitch take over.
 You can let your inner guide step in front of the inner bitch, so you will then be able to hear your inner guidance.